F Major Seventh Flat Sixth Ukulele Arpeggio

 Also known as: M7b6, ^7b6

 The F Major Seventh Flat Sixth arpeggio contains 4 notes (F, A, Db, E).
-Use the interactive fretboard above to explore this arpeggio on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Ukulele.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the F Major Seventh Flat Sixth Arpeggio